Characteristics and Importance of the mesosphere layer

 The mesosphere layer extends from the stratopause (at a height of 50 km above the sea level) to the mesopause (at a height of 85 km above the sea level).
 The thickness of the mesosphere layer is 35 kilometres.

-The temperature in the mesosphere layer decreases with a rate as we go up until it reaches (- 90 degree Celsius) at its top.
+The temperature in the mesosphere layer decreases with a rate as we go up until it reaches (- 90 degrees Celsius) at its top.
 So, it is called the coldest layer.

 The mesosphere layer contains limited quantities of helium and hydrogen gases only, So, It is highly rarefied.

 The mesosphere layer protects the planet Earth from the celestial rocky masses that enter the atmospheric envelope of the Earth, where they burn as a result of their friction with the air molecules and forming luminous meteors.

-Although the meteors are burnt in the mesosphere layer, the spaceships can not burn during their passing in it as their conical fronts disperse the heat and their tails are made of insulated material.
+Although the meteors are burnt in the mesosphere layer, the spaceships can not burn during their passing in it as their conical fronts disperse the heat and their tails are made of insulating material.